 The concept was trialled for three months at the site, with a smaller version of the anaerobic digester.

 “There were a lot of things to think about,” Inder explains.
 “Determining which microorganisms to utilise necessitated extensive research and testing.
 Before moving forward, we had to start small.”

 Fawdon's anaerobic digestion system cost roughly £3.3 million to install.
 The cost of such systems has sometimes been a stumbling block to the wider adoption of similar techniques.
 The investment, however, is expected to pay off in four years due to the cost savings it has achieved.

 The Fawdon's anaerobic digestion processing is now carried out in a massive tank brimming with naturally occurring microorganisms.
 It transforms around four tonnes of solid trash and 200,000 litres of liquid waste every day, making it one of Nestlé's 72 facilities worldwide with zero waste for disposal.

 Nestlé set a goal of having zero waste for disposal in 10% of its operations by 2015, which it met two years early in 2013, with 56 of its factories, or 11%, meeting the goal.

 Concluding – 3 Examples of Anaerobic Digestion Process Feedstock

 Well, who would have thought that there was such a thing as “rejected chocolate“!

-However, it would be sad if it was being wasted, so making renewable energy from it, by using the anaerobic digestion process, must surely be a very good idea.
+However, it would be sad if it was being wasted, so making renewable energy from it, by using it as an anaerobic digestion process feedstock, must surely be a very good idea.